 What to wear?

-In January-February, the average temperatures are around -11 degrees (Celcius), but you should be prepared for temperatures below that.
-Apart from a good winter coat, bring a warm beanie, gloves, and especially good shoes to walk for 10 minutes in -20°C. These outfits are fundamental as some of the school activities can be outdoors.
+In January-February, the average temperatures are around -11 degrees (Celsius), but you should be prepared for temperatures below that.
+Apart from a good winter coat, bring a warm beanie, gloves, and most importantly, good shoes to walk for 10 minutes in -20°C. This clothing is necessary as some of the school activities can be outdoors.

 Special clothing for winter activities is not needed as Lapland Safaris will provide thermal clothing for them.
 NOTE!
-However, for the Ice Restaurant Dinner on Saturday evening, you must have warm winter clothing of your own, including warm winter trousers.
-The restaurant is made of ice¨, and only blankets will be provided by the restaurant.
+For dinner at the Ice Restaurant on Saturday evening, however, you must have warm winter clothing of your own, including warm winter trousers.
+The restaurant is made of ice, and only blankets will be provided by the restaurant.
 For the dinner, you can also rent thermal clothing from Lapland Safaris’ office, Koskikatu 1.

 For the opening, city reception, and dinner, smart casual is a good option.
 We will walk (10 minutes) to the city hall, so please bring those good shoes for Monday night.
 It is easy and safe to walk from the city hall back to the hotels as well.